-Poland's labour productivity in industry increased by 2.1 percent in 2019, the Central Statistical Office (GUS) said on Wednesday.
+Poland's labour productivity in industry fell by 2.7 percent year on year in the first eight months of 2020, the Central Statistical Office (GUS) said on Wednesday.

-Poland's industrial labour productivity in the first eleven months of 2018 increased by 3.4 percent year on year, the Central Statistical Office (GUS) wrote on Friday.
+Poland's labour productivity in industry increased by 0.5 percent year on year in January 2020, the Central Statistical Office (GUS) said on Tuesday.